House of D

-House of D is a 2004 American coming-of-age comedy-drama film directed by David Duchovny in his directorial debut.
+House of D is a 2004 American coming-of-age comedy-drama film written and directed by David Duchovny in his directorial debut.
 The film stars Duchovny, Anton Yelchin, Téa Leoni, Erykah Badu, Frank Langella, Zelda Williams and Robin Williams.
 It was screened at the 2004 Tribeca Film Festival.

-Plot
+Synopsis

-An American artist living a bohemian existence in Paris, Tom Warshaw is trying to make sense of his troubled adult life by reflecting on his extraordinary childhood.
+American artist Tom Warshaw lives a bohemian existence in Paris, trying to make sense of his troubled adult life by reflecting on his extraordinary childhood.